tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/快速入门/Android 快速接入_intl_en.md

  ![](https://main.qcloudimg.com/raw/1de82d05f351939883e1870ae7300c44.png)
 4. If the log displays `Execution failed for task ':Paracraft:checkTPNS'`, the TPNS Android SDK can be updated to a later version.
 If you do not want to check for updates, add `"upgrade": false` to the `tpns-configs.json` file, as shown below:
 <img src="https://main.qcloudimg.com/raw/9eb6a2e108a7a4d1abdd10ef5c1cffdd.png" width="70%"></img>
 5. If you encounter the version mismatch between the Android Gradle plugin and Gradle version when using the plugin, upgrade the Gradle version by referring to [Android Gradle plugin release notes](https://developer.android.google.cn/studio/releases/gradle-plugin).
-The table below lists which version of Gradle is required for each version of the Android Gradle plugin.
+The table in following figure lists which version of Gradle is required for each version of the Android Gradle plugin.
 ![](https://main.qcloudimg.com/raw/3b5fa0267d2a051bf55c9f4521cff844.png)